Josef Greenfield - Counselling Psychologist, CBT therapist (BABCP accredited)

 My experience of therapy is that progress and change come within the context of an open, honest and non-judgmental therapeutic relationship.
 Like all Counselling Psychologists (BPS) and Cognitive Behavioural Therapists (BABCP) I am bound by strict ethical codes of conduct.
 I can provide copies of these on request and explain them when we meet.

-I provide face to face clinics in Holt and Aylsham town centres.
+I provide face to face clinics in Norwich City centre and Aylsham town centre.

-I can also offer experienced Skype or telephone counselling.
+I am very experienced in Skype or telephone counselling.

 Training, qualifications & experience